ivaylokenov/MyTested.AspNetCore.Mvc/docs/_docfx/tutorial/helpers.md

 ## Additional attribute validations

 Some packages expose additional attribute validations.
-For example adding the **"Microsoft.AspNetCore.Mvc.ViewFeatures"**, will add the option to test the **"AntiForgeryTokenAttribute"**.
+For example, adding the **"Microsoft.AspNetCore.Mvc.ViewFeatures"**, will add the option to test the **"AntiForgeryTokenAttribute"**.
 Instead of:

 ```c#
 .ContainingAttributeOfType<ValidateAntiForgeryTokenAttribute>()